kingborehaha/DS-Gadget/README.md

 Pressing enter when using the infusion dropdown menu will create items

+Config now updates with player and gives unknown if game gives you a bad config value (Please report this value and how it occured if you do see an unknown!)

 ### 3.0.0.72
 **If you have modified DSItemCategory and DSFashionCategory resources from v3.0.0.71, move them to "Resources/Equipment" after installing.**